These really are the best vegan mushroom burgers! Super flavorful patties that work with all kinds of burger toppings. Also gluten free.

 The Best Vegan Mushroom Burgers call for both dried and fresh mushrooms.
 The dried bring a ton of flavor and texture.
 Mushrooms are high in fiber, low calorie, and packed with nutrients (vitamin B, D, and potassium are some I recall from my work with The Mushroom Council...)

 I am super happy with everything about these burgers.
-Husband approved too.
+Jason approved too.

 - 2 tablespoons ground flax seed